Skip to main content

 Define shared value

 Your challenge as a finance professional is to create a common focus for everyone who has a hand in the xP&A ecosystem.
-For example, budgeting and forecasting may not be popular processes but they are essential.
+For example, budgeting and forecasting may not be popular processes, but they are essential.
 If we are going to distribute ownership of key elements of a finance process, we need to define the work to be done and ensure they understand the value it can create.

-To do that, we need to recognize that diverse members of our team have different time horizons, report to different bosses, and are bonused on different activities.
+To do that, we need to recognise that diverse members of our team have different time horizons, report to different bosses, and are bonused on different activities.
 We need to relate this back to them — create the context for them to understand what's in it for them and the broader company benefits.

 Build with modularity

 When we build out xP&A, we need to think about doing it unit by unit to build the mechanisms, steps and calculations they are going to follow.
-This is a tremendous opportunity to create standardization around the enterprise of metrics, metric definitions, metric calculations, sources and uses of data, but it will require focused effort to build that alignment.
+This is a tremendous opportunity to create standardisation around the enterprise of metrics, metric definitions, metric calculations, sources and uses of data, but it will require a focused effort to build that alignment.

 In addition, modularity in design should allow us to differentiate among the sectors.
-We can start and stop different parts of a process selectively, perhaps running an algorithm on some GL lines every day or multiple times per day, or having periodic updates of manual inputs for discretionary items, or selecting revenue-based versus expense-based planning elements to run or scrutinize.
+We can start and stop different parts of a process selectively, perhaps running an algorithm on some GL lines every day or multiple times per day, or having periodic updates of manual inputs for discretionary items, or selecting revenue-based versus expense-based planning elements to run or scrutinise.

 Expand your view of the team

 All this will happen with remote teams that are physically distributed around the world.
-Increasingly, we need to think about algorithms and “bots” as members of the team, and how to manage them.
+Increasingly, we need to think about algorithms and “bots” as members of the team and how to manage them.

 Develop project management skills